PFOA CONTAMINATION LAWSUITS

-Even known as a cancer-causing agent, there are no federal drinking water standards for PFOA or PFOS as of 2018.
+Even while known as a cancer-causing agent, there was no federal drinking water standards for PFOA or PFAS until 2024.
 PFOA is an industrial chemical, carcinogen, liver, developmental, and immune system toxicant, and medical experts note the alteration of human thyroid hormone levels.

 And this chemical is in an alarming number of water sources, endangering the American public, and PFOA water contamination has already led to cases of kidney cancer and testicular cancer.